OPEnSLab-OSU/Loom/Loom_Workshop/README.md

 This setup section is for a user, that is, the devices in the kit have already been flashed with the necessary code.

 1. Install Max/MSP, download from [Cycling '74](https://cycling74.com/downloads)
-2. Drop the provided 'DataProcessorPlugins' folder in the Max library (e.g.  [user] / Documents / Max 7 / Library)
+2. Drop the provided [DataProcessorPlugins](https://github.com/OPEnSLab-OSU/InternetOfAg/tree/master/Max/_DataProcessorPlugins) folder in the Max library (e.g.  [user] / Documents / Max 7 / Library)
 3. Open a provided template or the the DataProcessor.maxpat file
 4. Make sure kit contents all appear to be provided and in order
 5. Connect to the OPEnS WiFi network